stephanienguyen2020/zelta/README.md

 ## :rocket: Contributing

 We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.
+Please see our instructions for details.

+1. Fork the repository
+2. Create your feature branch (git checkout -b feature/amazing-feature)
+3. Commit your changes (git commit -m 'Add some amazing feature')
+4. Push to the branch (git push origin feature/amazing-feature)
+5. Open a Pull Request

 ## :rocket: License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.